Skip to Content

 I can’t stress this enough!
 No matter where you live, you need to have a dry and protected spot for cooking your meals and hanging out when it rains.
 If you’re camping in the east, you can count on rain, but in many parts of the country, you’ll want to set up a tarp for shade.

-The type of tarp you buy will depend on a few factors, namely how much space you have in your vehicle and what type of camping you do.
+The type of tarp you buy will depend on several factors, namely the space in your vehicle and the type of camping you do.

 If you do a lot of car camping or RVing, you may want to buy a dedicated shelter or screen tent for cooking and hanging out in during rainstorms.
 You will need room in your vehicle to transport something like this, not a compact car like we have.